Losses to be Reduced from 7% to 38% — New LNG Transportation Tanks Developed at Russia's MAI

 Gas tanker "Grand Elena"

-For example, the "Grand Elena" sea tanker, built according to the "Sakhalin" project, has four spherical tanks.
+For example, the marine tanker "Grand Elena", built according to the "Sakhalin" project, has four spherical tanks.
 I argue that a similar volume tank made of four spherical segments will save 7–38% in liquefied gas losses, depending on compliance with other requirements.
 The volume of gas transported is about 150 thousand cubic meters.
 Up to 10% is lost, that is, about 15 thousand cubic meters.
 Thus, the savings will be from one thousand to more than five thousand cubic meters in just one voyage.

 The National Gas Engine Association, RSC Energia named after S. P. Korolev, and the Yu.
-A. Gagarin Cosmonaut Training Center have already expressed interest in Ekimovskaya's invention.
+A. Gagarin Cosmonaut Training Center have already shown interest in Ekimovskaya's invention.

 However, the concept can be used not only for transporting fuel.
 The MAI student has already patented an aquarium made according to the same principle from spherical segments.
 Its wall area is minimal, which is important for maintaining a stable water temperature.

-Cold-resistant container-tanks for transporting liquefied gases developed in Russia
+Cold-resistant container tanks for transportation of liquefied gases developed in Russia

 Russian scientists have developed a new technology for storing spent nuclear fuel